How reliable are your VAT rates?

 Do I need to charge VAT?

-EU member state governments want to ensure that they receive taxes on all goods and services consumed by their citizens.
+Governments want to ensure that they receive taxes on all goods and services consumed by their citizens.
 Physical products are taxed at customs.
 Digital products don’t cross any borders to pass through customs, so you are made responsible to charge the applicable VAT.

 As a supplier of electronically supplied services (i.e. digital products) to EU customers, you’re responsible for applying, collecting and remitting VAT to the individual 28 member states at their various VAT rates (Article 196 VAT Directive).
 It is regardless whether you are supplying goods and services from within or from outside the EU.

-What are digital products?
+What are digital products or services?

 The digital market is full of virtual products that you can’t feel, carry, or package in a box.
-These are the digital products.
+These are the digital products or services.
 The European Commission calls them electronically supplied services and defines them as “services which are delivered over the Internet or an electronic network and the nature of which renders their supply essentially automated and involving minimal human intervention, and impossible to ensure in the absence of information technology.”

 - E-books, audiobooks, stock photos, movies, and videos, whether buying a copy off of Amazon or using a service like Netflix.
 In tax language, these products are in a category usually called, “Audio, visual, or audio-visual products.”